nbelacel/FuzzyJMeansVNS/README.md

 Belacel, Nabil, Miroslava Čuperlović-Culf, Mark Laflamme, and Rodney Ouellette.
 "Fuzzy J-Means and VNS methods for clustering genes from microarray data."
 Bioinformatics 20, no. 11 (2004): 1690-1701.

-Belacel, N., Cuperlovic-Culf, M., Ouellette, R., & Boulassel, M. R. (2004, February).
-The variable neighborhood search metaheuristic for fuzzy clustering cDNA microarray gene expression data.
-In Proceedings of IASTED-AIA-04 Conference.
-Innsbruck, Austria.

-Belacel, Nabil, Pierre Hansen, and Nenad Mladenovic.
-"Fuzzy J-means: a new heuristic for fuzzy clustering."
+Belacel, N., Hansen P., Mladenovic N. (2002) "Fuzzy J-means: a new heuristic for fuzzy clustering."
 Pattern recognition 35.10 (2002): 2193-2200.

+Hansen P., Mladenovic N. (2001) J-Means: a new local search heuristic for minimum sum of squares clustering, Pattern Recognition, Volume 34, Issue 2, Pages 405-413,

 # Acknowledgements

 Thanks to Zhicheng (Max) Xu for his contribution in converting c++ code of FJM to python.

+The FJM algorithm initially was developed during N. Belacel's post-doc in GERAD University of Montreal and under supervision of wounderful Professors Pierre Hansen and Nenad Mladenovic.